NatarajRaj/End-to-End-data-processing-in-Data-Engineering/README.md

 Credits:

-This project was developed by Yusuf Ganiyu (@airscholar).
+This project was developed by Yusuf Ganiyu (airscholar).
 The concept and tech stack come from real-time data processing requirements and the integration of various tools to achieve seamless data flow and transformation.